Top 100 Travel guidelines, the conclusive Tibet Travel Guide

 75. Do accept tea or gifts with both hands

-We consider accepting or receiving things with one hand as very impolite, So it is good to receive offerings and things with your both hand.
+We consider accepting or receiving things with one hand as very impolite, So it is good to receive offerings and stuff with your both hand

 Big towns in Tibet like Lhasa and Shigatse, you can buy pretty much of everything you will need.
 But you may not want to use your short visit to Tibet in buying things you will need for random things.
-It is absolutely up to each and every one to bring things you will require. here are some we will like to recommend
+It is entirely up to everyone to bring stuff you will require. here are some we will like to recommend

 - Enough cloth

-- Sun Screen lotion (Higher then 50 SPF) and lip protection sticks
+- Sun Screen lotion (Higher than 50 SPF) and lip protection sticks

 - Good Sun Glass

-- Swiss Army Knife ( If you are trekking in Tibet, this knife is very useful for nomads, Consider gifting one)
+- Swiss Army Knife ( If you are trekking in Tibet, this knife is handy for nomads, Consider gifting one)

 - Hiking Shoe